5 Ways being more active can improve workplace productivity and more...

 Good Physical Health

 Regular exercise will also assist weight loss and lower the risk for certain diseases, specifically cardiovascular.
 The more physically fit a person is, the more physical stamina s/he will have.
 Those whose jobs entail physical demands will be far better able to perform those work tasks.
 Fitness also reduces the chances of on-the-job injuries.
-Many companies, whose employees are involved in physical labor on the job are now requiring stretching and warm-up exercises at the beginning of each shift.
+Many companies, whose employees are involved in physical labour on the job are now requiring stretching and warm-up exercises at the beginning of each shift.
 Here are some of the benefits of these exercises in terms of productivity:

 Reduction in musculoskeletal injuries